EnSoftCorp/immutability-toolbox/index.md

 - **Well Tested:** Both approaches have been rigorously [tested and evaluated](https://kcsl.github.io/immutability-benchmark/).

 ## Analysis Tradeoffs
 Since both implementations produce results in the same format, you can seamlessly swap out the analysis approach and choose the best analysis for your environment and task.
-For any industrial grade program analysis, it is important to know the *accuracy boundaries* (the classes of program analysis challenges the analysis will fail to produce correct results on) and scalability of each approach.
+For any industrial grade program analysis, it is important to know the *accuracy boundaries* (classes of inputs for which the tool cannot be guaranteed to report accurate results) and scalability of each approach.
 Since there is no single best analysis, here are the highlights.

 ### Points-To Based Analysis
 - Most precise implementation in the toolbox